 Photos of Totara Stables

 Offering a unique Bed & Breakfast experience in a lovingly restored 1910 villa.
 Take a peek into the museum of early pioneer farming displayed in the century old stables or marvel at the simplicity of early stationary motors.
-View the classic 1951 Sunbeam Talbot motor car and 1946 Ford Jailbar pickup.
-Bring your bikes and ride the beautiful cycle pathway around Hawkes Bay.
+View the classic 1951 Sunbeam Talbot motor car and 1951 Sunbeam rapier.
+Bring your bikes and ride the beautiful cycle pathways around Hawkes Bay.
 We are located in the heart of the Te Mata wine region only minutes from the pictureque village of Havelock North.
 Non-smoking and not suitable for children under 12 years.

 |Type:||B&B & Homestay|

 |Email:||Email this host|

 Ensuite with shower ; Private bathroom with bath and shower.

 |Tariff:||Double: $160.00 - $180.00

 |Breakfast:||Full (Continental + cooked)|

 Wine country; Winery restaurants nearby; Cape Kidnappers and gannet sanctuary; Art Deco Napier; Fabulous cycle paths; Sandy beaches; Great local Hawthorne Coffee

 "We had a delightful weekend staying at Totara Stables.
 Comfortable spacious room and indulgent breakfast."